-Agile development has become an increasingly popular approach for school development in recent years.
+Agile is becoming increasingly popular for school development in recent years.
 With an agile approach, developers break down a large project into shorter “sprints”.
 This approach allows for flexibility and adaptation to fluctuating needs.

 For example, with the spread of online learning, students may elect to read/watch their materials online, then come to the classroom for active work on group projects.
 We refer to this phenomenon as a “flipped classroom” approach.
 As schools and universities increasingly demand “flipped classroom” formats instead of traditional lecture halls, builders and contractors must adapt to the new demand.
 Another way in which schools can make their learning environments agile is with movable walls that create “shape shifting” rooms.
 Flexible room sizes are inherently adaptable way to organize a school towards current needs.

 Modular methods intrinsically lend themselves to a flexible format.
 The Modular Building Institute defines “modular” as a building that is made in a factory, then erected onsite.
-This is in contrast to traditional construction, where the building is created onsite from scratch.
-Traditional buildings are meant to last 100+ and be permanent and immovable.
+This is in contrast to traditional construction, where people create buildings onsite from scratch.
+Traditional buildings permanent and immovable, and have a lifespan of 100+ years.
 While modular buildings can be permanent and immobile, a positive feature of modular is that it could be temporary and/or mobile as needed.
 Modular is important to schools and universities because of fluctuating enrollment figures and changing methods of teaching/learning.
-Modular provides a cost-effective way for educational institutions to get the classrooms they need right now.
+It provides a cost-effective way for educational institutions to get the classrooms they need right now.

 Modular doesn’t have to be just used for classrooms.
-Modular buildings are also a time and cost effective solution for administrative buildings, daycares, preschools, and high-performance scientific R&D facilities.
+It is also a time and cost effective solution for administrative buildings, daycares, preschools, and high-performance scientific R&D facilities.
 As modular units are like Legos and “click” together, you can adapt your modules to any size and configuration.
 Let’s check out some examples of agile modular buildings in operation: